 "Service Design Patterns" catalogs design patterns that cover the entire lifecycle of web services.
 This book is the latest addition to the Martin Fowler signature series which also contains a section on consumer driven contracts contributed by Ian Robinson.
 InfoQ talked to Rob Daigneau, the author of the book, regarding various topics related to the core idea behind "Service Design Patterns".

 While the principal pattern is easy to understand it can be difficult to succeed with Dependency Injection without considering the larger context.
 DI is an application of the principle of Inversion of Control and to succeed with IoC you’ll also need to invert your thinking.
 This article provides a sketch of the mental model you need to adopt to succeed with DI.

 "Pro HTML5 and CSS3 Design Patterns" catalogs many common patterns in modern HTML5 applications.
 InfoQ talked to one of the book's authors, Dionysios Synodinos, about the book and working with HTML5.

 Mark Seemann, author of Dependency Injection in .NET, talks to us about the differences between DI and Service Locators and the importance of having a Composite Root.
-He also touches on how these all relate back to the SOLID principals of object oriented design.
+9

 In their new book on Domain-Specific Languages Martin Fowler and Rebecca Parsons address the concept and practice of DSLs.
 4